electronero-classic/electroneroclassic/README.md

 ## Supporting the project

-Electronero Pulse is a 100% community-sponsored endeavor.
+Electronero Classic is a 100% community-sponsored endeavor.
 If you want to join our efforts, the easiest thing you can do is support the project financially.
 Electronero donations can be made to the Electronero donation address via the `donate` command (type `help` in the command-line wallet for details).
 Else, here are our dev teams addresses.
 The funding goes to many developers who contribute and believe me, they are greatful for our assistance!

 The Monero donation address is: `449JLhz9p6756c5tGACveuX76qa8UxMkFMd5uqG9SEJ3LcVJLjh4KvxJQ1Pf4yJmYgQRTrNPZhaga8eYynVqHfac9VWhF1m`